Rishabbh-Sahu/extractive_summarization/README.md

 This is an step by step guide for extractive summarization. go thru the comments to know more about the approach.

 #### Validation metric - ROUGE

+#### Model dependencies:
+Code has been written on window's 10 machine with 'miniconda', However it should work across operating systems.